"Censorship is validation of the message." (Tobias Bratt, Filmmaker)

 The hypocrisy, mendacity, and the illogical maneuvering of the American Cancer Society behind their guideline alterations are also evident when you consider that just a few years prior, in 2009, when the U.S. Preventive Services Task Force (USPSTF) issued their new mammography guidelines, advising women to wait until age 50 instead of age 40 to get regular annual tests [LXVII], they had vehemently opposed these recommendations and declared that by delaying mammograms more women would die [LXVIII] (this suggests that it's supposedly only anti-mammogram evidence generated between just 2009-2015 that led to the weighty ACS guideline changes).
 The ACS has used such "science-based" fear-mongering hype for decades to push women into getting mammograms [XV].

-As far as I could tell from reading through a number of news articles or sound-bites of the mainstream media about the revised mammography guidelines, none of the corporate media outlets (The New York Times, CNN, Los Angeles Times, NPR, ABC, etc.) had picked up on (or only marginally or inadequately) the deeper implications and underlying distortions of these breast cancer screening updates by the ACS.
-The news were largely mere repetitions of what specific mammogram changes the ACS has made, virtually absent of any meaningful analysis (what some would consider real journalism –that is, telling the real truth).
+Reaffirming the historical “deafening silence” of the major media enablers about the egregious misdeeds of the ACS [XXXIX,LII], as far as I could tell from reading through a number of news articles or sound-bites of the mainstream media about the revised mammography guidelines, none of the corporate media outlets (The New York Times, CNN, Los Angeles Times, NPR, ABC, etc.) had picked up on (or only marginally or inadequately) the deeper implications and underlying distortions of these breast cancer screening updates by the ACS.
+The news were largely mere repetitions of what specific mammogram changes the ACS has made, virtually absent of any meaningful analysis (what some would consider real journalism –that is, telling the unblemished genuine truth).

 One is reminded of what Chris Hedges, a journalist, author, and Pulitzer prize winner, had stated about the mainstream news media complex in one of his works in the year 2013: